edlpumps/hi-er/README.md

 Follow the steps above to Deploy a GitHub branch to Heroku, but instead, select the `intelliquip-hi/hi-er` project and deploy the `master` branch.

+## Generate README.PDF
+- Make sure the `Markdown PDF` extension is installed on Visual Studio Code (Author yzane).
+- Open the README.md file
+- Press the 'F1' key
+- Select the `Markdown PDF` extension (or search for it).
+The README.pdf file will automatically be generated.